2D Triangle Splatting for Direct Differentiable Mesh Training: Abstract

 \section{Abstract}

 Differentiable rendering with 3D Gaussian primitives has emerged as a powerful method for reconstructing high-fidelity 3D scenes from multi-view images.
 While it offers improvements over NeRF-based methods, this representation still encounters challenges with rendering speed and advanced rendering effects, such as relighting and shadow rendering, compared to mesh-based models.
-In this paper, we propose 2D Triangle Splatting (2DTS), a novel method that replaces 3D Gaussian primitives with 2D triangle facelets.
+In this paper, we propose 2D Triangle Splatting (2DTS), a novel method that replaces 3D Gaussian primitives with 2D triangle primitives.
 This representation naturally forms a discrete mesh-like structure while retaining the benefits of continuous volumetric modeling.
-By incorporating a compactness parameter into the triangle primitives, we enable direct training of photorealistic meshes.
-Our experimental results demonstrate that our triangle-based method, in its vanilla version (without compactness tuning), achieves higher fidelity compared to state-of-the-art Gaussian-based methods.
-Furthermore, our approach produces reconstructed meshes with superior visual quality compared to existing mesh reconstruction methods.
-Please visit our project page at \url{https://gaoderender.github.io/triangle-splatting}.
+Through the incorporation and controlled annealing of a compactness parameter, our method maintains differentiability during training while producing triangle meshes with fully opaque faces at the end of optimization without the need for additional post-processing.
+Experimental results demonstrate that our triangle-based representation achieves competitive visual quality with Gaussian-based methods while providing a more direct bridge to mesh-based representations.
+Our method bridges the gap between differentiable rendering and traditional mesh-based rendering, offering a promising solution for applications requiring renderable mesh-like reconstructions.